NEW ORLEANS — Preparing your family for a hurricane or tropical storm is so much more than flashlights and battery-powered chargers.

 “Disasters such as hurricanes, floods, and other natural phenomena are unfortunately part of the life experiences of many children, especially in our state and city,” said Dr. Andrew Williams, a child and adolescent psychiatry specialist with Children’s Hospital.

-Children may engage in repetitive compulsive checking behaviors looking outside or attempting to access television, internet or other social media sources in a manner that fuels their underlying distress.
+Children may engage in repetitive compulsive checking behaviors, too, like looking outside or attempting to access television, internet or other social media sources in a manner that fuels their underlying distress.

-“Of course, children who are already dealing with diagnosed anxiety, mood disorders or have a previous history of trauma are at an increased risk to struggle during these times and should be monitored closely, accessing professional help when needed.”
+“Of course, children who are already dealing with diagnosed anxiety, mood disorders or have a previous history of trauma are at an increased risk during these times and should be monitored closely, accessing professional help when needed,” said.
+Dr. Williams.

 Pets should also be an integral part of a safety plan, as they are viewed as part of the family, and children should know that they will be safeguarded as such.

 - Hurricanes may have longer-lasting impact on kids

 - What do you know about water safety?
 Take our quiz!

 - Anger Management: Strategies for parents and grandparents

 Dr. Andrew Williams is a Child and Adolescent Psychiatrist at Children’s Hospital New Orleans.
 He received his degree from Michigan State College of Human Medicine in East Lansing, MI, and completed his residency at LSU Health Sciences Center in New Orleans, LA.
 Dr. Andrews has Board Certifications by the American Board of Psychiatry and Neurology in Psychiatry and Child and Adolescent Psychiatry, and he specializes in substance use/addiction, thought disorders, anxiety disorders and mood disorders.